weixian-zhang/FoodTruckJunkie/README.md

 * Threat modelling was done basedon the [Container Diagram](#container-diagram) and the designer file can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatModel-FoodTruckJunkie.tm7).
 Threat Modelling Report can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatMode-Report-FoodTruckJunkie%20WebApp.htm)
-* The detected threats are evaluated, for each threat mark with "Needs Investigation", a work item will be created to further explore mitigations in the form of:
+The detected threats are evaluated, for each threat mark with "Needs Investigation", a work item will be created to further explore mitigations in the form of:
   * code-based enhancements - for example encode HTML, Javascript output.
 Validate and whitelist input.
   * configuration changes to existing Azure resource - for example update App Service to not return web server information in response headers.
     Or tweak Azure Storage settings to not allow Anonymous access and more.
-  * Adding new security-related Azure resources or 3rd-party COTS products if necessary
+  * Adding new security related Azure resources or 3rd-party security COTS products whenever necessary
-    * Example: could be implementing defence-in-depth principles by introducing layered defence for example: Building a DMZ VNet with NextGen Firewall/Azure Firewall         to ingest all Internet traffic, perform TLS offloading and IDPS, before further routing to Application Gateway WAF for web vulnerabilities scan.
+    * Implementing defence-in-depth principles by introducing layered defence for example: Add a DMZ VNet with NextGen Firewall/Azure Firewall to ingest all Internet         traffic, perform TLS offloading and IDPS, before further routing to Application Gateway WAF for web vulnerabilities scan.
-    * and/or implement Host-based protection (a.k.a endpoint protection) to detech VM level vulnerabilities
+    * And/or implement Host-based protection (a.k.a endpoint protection) to detech VM level vulnerabilities
-    * and/or 3rd-party SaaS-based WAF to inspect traffic before routing traffic to web app and more
+    * And/or 3rd-party SaaS-based WAF to inspect traffic before routing traffic to web app and more
+  * Re-architect - another option could be to re-architect the design to use services that can be deployed in VNet.
+    Example App Service Environment, Integrated Service Environment
-  * Adopt and follow industrial policies to harden the hosting environment - for example follow the Azure CIS to further harden our Azure environment
+  * Adopt and industrial security benchmarks to harden Azure environment.
+For example Azure CIS

 ### Authentication